 - Park transfers (or you may be within walking distance)

-- Advanced access to FastPass tickets
+- Advanced access to dining reservations

 As expected, this all comes at a cost.
 Although prices are always fluctuating, every time we have done our hotel research, the Disney hotels are always much more expensive (like a few hundred dollars per night more) than other hotels we were considering.

-Of course, you should consider the fact that you might not need to rent a car or pay daily parking at the parks, and you’ll have the convenience of being much closer to the action.
+Of course, you should consider the fact that you might not need to rent a car or pay for daily parking at the parks, and you’ll have the convenience of being much closer to the action.
 Do the math and decide what will work out best for you and your family.

 Hot Tip: By staying at some hotels at Disney Springs, a retail complex in Lake Buena Vista, you can get some of those same perks for a fraction of the cost!
 Bonus: Some hotels there are bookable with points, including IHG, Hilton, and Wyndham.